 \subsection{Implementation Details}

-In our visual-textual dual-encoder, for image information, we use ViT-Base pre-trained on ImageNet \cite{imagenet} to extract the visual representations.
-Images are resized to 224 $\times$ 224.
-We obtain the textual representations by the BERT-Base-Uncased model pre-trained on Toronto Book Corpus and Wikipedia for caption information.
-The representation dimension $d$ is set to 768, and feature sequences length $c1, c2$ are 197 and 100, respectively.

-In the training phase, we set batch size to 64, lasting for 60 epochs.
-The learning rate is initialized with 0.0011, and we selected Adam to optimize our model.
-For data augmentation, we adopted a random horizontal flipping operation.
-The mask ratio we utilize is 0.1 for random text tokens masking.
-The textual information length boundary $\mathcal{T}_{min}$ and $\mathcal{T}_{max}$ are set to 20-60, 25-65, and 22-60 according to CUHK-PEDES, ICFG-PEDES, and RSTPReID captions length distribution, respectively.
-The bounds of the upper and lower margin $\mathcal{M}$ are 0.4 and 0.6.
-The scale parameter $\alpha$ is set to 32.
-The number of blocks $L$ in the cross-modal decoder is 1.
-For each loss in the total loss function, we set the balance factors $\lambda_1$ and $\lambda_2$ equal to 1.

-In the testing phase, we use a re-ranking post-processing approach to improve the search performance following NAFS~\cite{nafs}.
-We implement main experiments on four NVIDIA 2080Ti GPUs with PyTorch.
+In our visual-textual dual-encoder, we extract visual representations using the ViT-Base pre-trained on ImageNet \cite{imagenet}.
+The images are resized to 224 $\times$ 224 pixels.
+For textual representations, we use the BERT-Base-Uncased model pre-trained on the Toronto Book Corpus and Wikipedia.
+The representation dimension is set to 768, and the feature sequence lengths are set to 197 and 100, respectively.
+During the training phase, we use a batch size of 64 and train for 60 epochs.
+We use Adam optimizer with an initial learning rate of 0.001.
+To augment our data, we apply a random horizontal flipping operation, and we use a mask ratio of 0.1 for randomly masking text tokens.
+The minimum and maximum textual information length boundaries $\mathcal{T}_{min}$ and $\mathcal{T}_{max}$ are set to 20-60, 25-65, and 22-60 according to the caption length distributions of CUHK-PEDES, ICFG-PEDES, and RSTPReID, respectively.
+The bounds of the upper and lower margin $\mathcal{M}$ are set to 0.4 and 0.6, and the scale parameter $\alpha$ is set to 32.
+For each loss in the total loss function, the balance factors $\lambda_1$ and $\lambda_2$ are set equal to 1.
+During the testing phase, we apply a re-ranking post-processing approach to improve search performance following NAFS~\cite{nafs}.
+We conduct the experiments on four NVIDIA 2080Ti with PyTorch.